FAQs

 General Liability FAQ

-General liability insurance covers common risks that arise from interactions with individuals outside of your company.
-That includes protection against customer property damage and injuries, such as a customer slipping on a wet floor at your business.
-It also covers slander, copyright infringement, and other advertising injuries.
-Read more about what general liability insurance covers.
+General liability insurance covers common risks that arise from interactions with individuals outside your company.
+This includes protection against customer property damage, bodily injuries (e.g., a customer slipping on a wet floor), slander, copyright infringement, and other advertising injuries.

 How much general liability insurance do I need?